aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 19.md

-Outputs: Parallel outputs, and serial out load/shift = 0, Input is shifted in at next clock cycle load/shift = 1, Loads from parallel input at next clock cycle
+Outputs: Parallel outputs, and serial out load/shift = 0, Input is shifted in at next clock cycle load/shift = 1, Loads from parallel input at next clock cycle Used for parallel to serial conversion, or for serial to parallel conversion